-Golden Globes 2018 pays tribute to strong women
+A night of firsts at the Golden Globes

 Women and men supporting the organization arrived to the Globes wearing black, many accessorizing with a pin featuring the Time's Up logo.

-As for the actual awards, "The Shape of Water" leads with seven nominations, including best movie screenplay, best original score, best supporting actor and actress, best movie actress and best director.
+The winners of the night were determined by the Hollywood Foreign Press Association (HFPA), a non-profit organization made up of about 90 international journalists.

-In the television categories, the HBO drama "Big Little Lies" leads with six nominations.
+During the telecast, HFPA announced $2 million in grants to the International Consortium of Investigative Journalists and the Committee To Protect Journalists.

-The winners are determined by the Hollywood Foreign Press Association (HFPA), a non-profit organization made up of about 90 international journalists.
+"We HFPA journalists are committed to supporting humanitarian organizations, film restoration, and film education," Meher Tatna, president of the Hollywood Foreign Press Association, said in a statement.
+"To date, we have granted over $30 million to those causes.
+And being an association of journalists, we are keenly aware of its importance, especially today."